ravenusmc/blog_ratings/readme.md

 ## Intro

 This is another blog project with PHP.
 I'm not sure why I like to make these so much but I do.
-The good news is that the next PHP project that I attempt will be a site to buy and sell items.
+The project will allow a user to create an account, write a blog and have it rated by people who live in their area.

 # Getting started
 ### Installing